 - 1. Woodsville Viverde Mansions Buildings 1 to 6 and 8 is a mixed use development located South of Metro Manila.
 It includes a village mall, a cluster of residential mid-rise buildings, and horizontal housing enclaves. - 2.
 Escalades at 20th Avenue Buildings 1 to 6 A mid-rise residential building complex featuring a Tropical-inspired central garden, strategically located along 20th Avenue and nearby Aurora Boulevard.
 A total of 720 units, 120 per building; Building 1 consists of 12 storeys composed of 10 residential floors, upper ground amenity floor and lower ground parking.
-While Building 2 to 6 are composed of 10 residential floors and a ground parking area. - 3.
-The Wellington Courtyard Buildings A to E Country-style in design, another vacation condominium in Tagaytay City within the 1-hectare property of OMICO Corporation.
+While Building 2 to 6 are composed of 10 residential floors and a ground parking area.

+- 3. The Wellington Courtyard Buildings A to E Country-style in design, another vacation condominium in Tagaytay City within the 1-hectare property of OMICO Corporation.
 This project of residential Low-Rise Buildings (LRBs) covers two Phases, Phase I (2 LRBs) and Phase II (3 LRBs).
 These LRBs, with approximately 192 units, feature cozy one-to-two bedroom units with average floor area of 30 to 65 square meters, which cost approximately P2 million to P4 million.
 To be pursued separately by the OMICO Corporation, a commercial strip will be developed at the frontage of the property. - 4.
-Gateway Garden Ridge is part of the Pioneer mixed use development in Mandaluyong which includes the Forum Robinsons mall and three office buildings (Robinsons Cybergate Center Tower 1, Robinsons Cybergate Center Tower 2 and Robinsons Cybergate Center Tower 3).

-- 5. Escalades South Metro is a residential development located in Sucat, Muntinlupa.
+Gateway Garden Ridge is part of the Pioneer mixed use development in Mandaluyong which includes the Forum Robinsons mall and three office buildings (Robinsons Cybergate Center Tower 1, Robinsons Cybergate Center Tower 2 and Robinsons Cybergate Center Tower 3). - 5.
+Escalades South Metro is a residential development located in Sucat, Muntinlupa.
 Comprising of six (6) mid-rise residential buildings, it also boasts of generous open spaces with 75% of total land area allocated to amenities and facilities.
 Project amenities include a central clubhouse, swimming pool, and adequate play spaces for the kids. - 6.
 The Pearl Place is a two-tower high-rise residential development located at the heart of Ortigas Center, Pasig City.
 Primarily intended for start-up families and urban professionals, The Pearl Place boasts of affordable compact residential units in a modern setting.
 The development contains various amenities at the 6th floor, Summit Lounge at the 40th floor of Tower A and retail spaces at the ground floor. - 7.
 Axis Residences is a high-rise residential development located in Pioneer St., Mandaluyong City.
 The project is a joint venture project between Federal Land Inc. and Robinsons Land Corporation.
 It boasts of compact units that primarily caters to the housing needs of young urban professionals, investors and start up families. - 8.
 Acacia Escalades is a mid-rise residential development located at the corner of Calle Industria and Amang Rodriguez, Brgy.
 Manggahan, Pasig City.
-The project comprise two (2) mid-rise buildings and is envisioned to have a commercial component within the community. - Bloomfields Novaliches is a horizontal residential development situated behind Robinsons Place - Novaliches mall. - 10.
-Bloomfields Davao Following the success of Robinsons Highlands, RLC continued to maintain its strong presence in the region by signing up a joint venture agreement with Security Bank Corp. to develop and market their 10-hectare prime property in Lanang, Davao City.
-The project will showcase an American flower-field concept to benefit an exclusive 318-household upscale community.
-The subdivision will include 200-square meter residential lots and a few commercial strips. - 11.
-Bloomfields Tagaytay This is an exclusive residential community within a 6.5-hectare mixed use development of RLC, accentuated at the frontage with a street mall, a hotel and covered badminton courts.
-Set in an American flower-field theme, the community will have 107 residential lots at a generous 240 square meter minimum lot cut.
-The 4.4-hectare residential portion of the project has been substantially sold out, after its launching in April 2005, and is currently at about 50% completion. - 12.
-Blue Coast Residences A nature-endowed residential resort community located in the Mactan Island of Cebu, within 3.37-hectare, where you can experience the picturesque sea view, the fresh tropical breeze and a variety of nature adventure.
-With 70 lots at lot cuts ranging from 96 to 400 square meters.
-The project is less than 5 minutes drive from the Mactan International Airport. - Centennial Place This is a 0.5-hectare upscale townhouse development located in Bgy.
+The project comprise two (2) mid-rise buildings and is envisioned to have a commercial component within the community. - 9.
+Bloomfields Novaliches is a horizontal residential development situated behind Robinsons Place Novaliches mall. - 10.
+Centennial Place This is a 0.5-hectare upscale townhouse development located in Bgy.
 Horseshoe, C. Benitez Street, Quezon City.
 It consists of fifty (50) 200 square-meter townhouses, with lots ranging from 65 to 70 square meters.
 House construction has been completed while the units have been practically sold out.